jameshu88/typemasterai/README.md

 ## Introduction

 Welcome to TypeMaster, your ultimate tool for enhancing your writing experience across various platforms!
-Whether you're drafting emails, completing assignments, or crafting social media posts, TypeMaster provides real-time word counting and stylistic feedback to refine your text.
+Whether you're drafting emails, completing assignments, or crafting social media posts, it doesn't matter if your website doesn't have word counts, because TypeMaster provides real-time word counting and stylistic feedback to refine your text.
 Our friendly mascot is here to guide you through your writing journey, making sure every word counts!

 ![TypeMaster Mascot](path/to/mascot_image.png) <!-- TODO: Replace with the path to mascot image -->